roise-bailey/1701QCA-Assessment2/index.md

 Initial test of the motor included in the Kitronik Inventor's Kit to see if the motor was strong enough to support and move a string.
 This attempt was unsuccessful- leading to the purchase of the servo motor.
 ![Image](motortest1.JPG)

+Testing the PIR Motion Sensor

+The tests of the PIR Motion Sensor were unsuccessful, most likely due to a lack of power.
+This is something that will have to be improved before the final project.

+Testing the servo motor

+Testing the servo motor with additional weight

+Testing the motor and button to move one string

+Testing the motor with multiple string connected to one object

 ## Design process discussion ##
 *Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*